 Emma Amos: The Story of Postmodernist African-American Artist

-min Read13 February 2023
+min Read18 September 2023

-Emma Amos is a great example of how a female Black artist can confront racism and sexism in the art world.
+Emma Amos is a great example of how a Black woman artist can confront racism and sexism in the art world.
 On May 20th, 2020, Amos left us at the age of 83.
 We want to honor her life and oeuvre by telling you her story, hoping it will inspire many others.